RapidataAI/rapidata-python-sdk/docs/quickstart.md

 ### Downloading Results

-To download the results, you'll need the order object:
+To download the results, you'll need the order object (this will throw an error if the order is not complete yet):

 ```py
 results = order.get_results()